Your copy is only as good as your headline.

 A good balance is required and could look like "Upgrade To Our Full Suite And Get Even More."

-You both benefit in this situation, but the way the headline is written causes the reader to focus on their own potential benefit.
+You both benefit from this situation, but the way the headline is written causes the reader to focus on their own potential benefit.

 Another widely-used headline, the "reason-why" provides benefits to using or downsides to not using something.